KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-tutorials/query-the-mm2-database.md

-The AtomicDEX-API stores historical information such as swaps and orders within an SQLite database, located under the DB user data folder (e.g. {folder continaing mm2 binary}/DB/{wallet identifying hex string}/MM2.db).
+KomoDeFi stores historical information such as swaps and orders within an SQLite database, located under the DB user data folder (e.g. {folder continaing mm2 binary}/DB/{wallet identifying hex string}/MM2.db).

 There are a variety of methods to query sqlite databases.
 Examples below show how to do a sqlite query in Linux terminal, but first you might need to install sqlite with `sudo apt install sqlite3`.